bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 # Album refactor

 # TODO
-* Add scenes and tips to album object, add them to API
-* Move global logging into admin folder
 * Get album through global env
 * Get album from data folder or global env based on delivery
 * Do global logging based on delivery